What is game design?

 Game Design refers to both the overall interdisciplinary process for creating a game, including the visual art, sound design, programming, level design, story, world-building, etc. All of these aspects come together to make the interactive experiences you know in digital and non-digital games.
 But we also refer to game design as the specific craft of creating the systems, rules, and fundamental building blocks of any game.
 So, at NYU you will take a number of courses in various aspects of game design, including courses in “game design”.

 What is the program curriculum?

-The Game Design BFA has a core curriculum of 8 intro and intermediate level studio classes in game literacy, game criticism, visual communication, programming and both digital and non-digital game design.
+The Game Design BFA has a core curriculum of intro and intermediate level studio classes in game literacy, game criticism, visual communication, programming and both digital and non-digital game design.
 Beyond these classes, students can define their own course of study with a modular structure of electives that can be combined in different ways, giving the student a great deal of freedom in designing their own course of study.
-A full guide to our curriculum and requirements can be found here.

 What is the experience of the program?

 The Game Center BFA is an intensive creative environment.
 As a student, at any given moment you will be creating one or more game projects, from small weekly prototypes to larger semester-long group projects.
 At the same time, you will also be involved in analysis and discussion, from critiquing the work of other students to in-depth research on an original topic.
 And there will also be plenty of game playing too- our game library contains thousands of digital and non-digital games.
 Play, creation, and analysis complement and inform each other to create a unique educational experience.

 What will I learn during my time in the Game Center BFA program?